Banana Bread Breakfast Cookies

 This post may contain affiliate links.
 Please read my disclosure policy.

 Do you ever buy a bunch of bananas and you look up one day and they’re all spotty.
 You’re like waiiiit I just bought you.
-But it’s kinda a blessing in disguise because then you get to treat yoself to some delicious baked banana something.
+But, it’s kinda a blessing in disguise.
+First you get those spotty bananas, then you get to treat yoself to some delicious baked banana something.

 That’s more or less what happened to me the other day.

 Two loley, browned bananas were just staring at me.
 So while I debated whether I should make my favorite coconut almond banana bread or my double chocolate banana bread, I ended up settling on something different…

 I decided to make a breakfast cookie that definitely feels indulgent and has chocolate chips but also loaded with protein and good stuff to make it a great way to kickstart your day.

 But, probably my favorite part of these cookies is the kid-friendly aspect.
 My kids are big snackers and my younger son loved heating a couple of these cookies up to eat and random times throughout the day.

 Mash the bananers.
 This is the base of any good banana bread recipe, no?

 Put all the ingredients in a bowl.
 First add the wet ingredients and give it a whisk.
 Then, add the wet ingredients and whisk it again.

 Scoop them into cookies.
 I like to use a cookie scooper or ice cream scooper to make perfectly round and same-size cookie dough balls.